CS203-OpenJio/OpenJio/README.md

 ## Additional things to note

-Do also take note that this project uses the following ports on your localhost:
+Do take note that this project uses the following ports on your localhost:
 - `:3006`
 - `:3306`
 - `:3307` (our Integration Test database)